-this is the story of how my lifelong abhorrence for running has been transformed into an all-out enthusiasm that makes me question my own identity. i’ve deciphered the secret code to my running happiness, and i’m a new person when i lace up my running shoes. the old me was hopelessly lost when it came to running:
+This is the story of how my lifelong abhorrence for running has been transformed into an all-out enthusiasm that makes me question my identity.
+I’ve deciphered the secret code to my running happiness, and I’m a new person when i lace up my running shoes.
+The old me was hopelessly lost when it came to running:

-a handful of times i decided i was going to try to increase my distance, and my approach usually involved one of three things i heard often from runners: you need better form, better shoes, or better tunes.
+A handful of times I decided I was going to try to increase my distance, and my approach usually involved one of three things I heard often from runners: better form, better shoes, or better tunes.

 Following popular tips on posture and stride yielded minimal improvement.
 The latest high-tech shoes gave me a temporary spring in my step, but did nothing to increase my endurance.
 Listening to my favorite upbeat music had mixed results: it inspired me to move, but messed up my breathing and pace.

 I was focused on all the right areas, but in all the wrong ways.